-Easy Vegan Lentil Veggie Soup 🌱A simply delicious & satisfying one-pot soup made of lentils, carrots, broccoli, cauliflower and celery simmered in vegetable broth.
+Easy 1-Pot Vegan Lentil Veggie Soup 🌱A simply delicious & satisfying one-pot soup made of lentils, carrots, broccoli, cauliflower and celery simmered in vegetable broth.
 This healthy vegan recipe is high in nutrition, low in calories, easy to prepare, budget-friendly & very versatile.
 Oil-free and GF.

 Every home cook should have a few basic go-to recipes when they need to whip up something filling and delicious in a pinch.
 This easy lentil vegetable soup recipe is one of those.
 It's everything I want in a simple dish that can be thrown together in minutes and enjoyed for days or served to a crowd.
+If you like quick one pot meals, you'll love my easy peasy minestrone soup and this recipe for the best 20-minute vegan chili.

 Why we love this recipe

-- it's delicious, nutritious and super satisfying
+- it's delicious, nutritious and satisfying

 - low in calories and no added oil